You know how some people say ice cream with no sprinkles just ain’t ice cream?

-Relevant and high-quality content writing is commonly considered to be the most effective SEO technique.
+Relevant and high-quality SEO content writing is commonly considered to be the most effective ranking technique.
 Mapping out your competitors’ content is the first step to doing so and a pillar of any good content strategy that helps you to achieve your marketing objectives.

 And here’s where a good content benchmark comes into play.